Morteza-Asadi-Shalmaiy/facial-recognition-pipeline-repo/README.md

 A computer vision system combining facial recognition, liveness/anti-spoofing detection, super-resolution, and person re-identification (Re-ID) — designed to run **entirely locally on Google Colab, with no external API dependencies.**

-Built as a school/portfolio project to demonstrate an end-to-end identity-verification pipeline suitable for realistic CCTV-style scenarios.
+Built as a portfolio project to demonstrate an end-to-end identity-verification pipeline suitable for realistic CCTV-style scenarios.

 ## Pipeline Architecture